MundiaNderi/Shielded/README.md

 3.Other

 If Emergency: You are provided with below
-- 1.Ambulance 2.
-Police 3.
-Case Officer as options.
+- Ambulance , Police and Case Officer as options.
 - Make call, plus follow up number + credit
 - Give police contacts + credit
 - Number + credit, send sms to case officer